Back to Learn

 The Checklist for Using ROBS to Fund Your Company

-A Rollover for Business Startups (ROBS) allows you to invest existing retirement funds into your own business without triggering early withdrawal penalties or taxes.
+A Rollover for Business Startups (ROBS) allows you to invest existing retirement funds into your own business without taking a taxable distribution if structured and operated properly.
+You are rolling your distribution from a retirement account into a new 401(k) plan, which then purchases stock in your C-Corporation.

 Stage 1: The Eligibility Filter

-Before you pay a setup fee, confirm your funds are compatible.
+Before you start the process, confirm your retirement funds are compatible.

 ✅ Commonly Eligible Plans